cercata/pysim2bhap/README.md

 - When acceleration changes to quickly , the upper of the vest vibrates
 - If the suspension moves too fast, the lower part of the best vibrates, only the part close to the wheel(s) moving.

+# Thanks

+- Thanks to Nickbond for creating the patterns for feet.
+- Thanks to Polybass for early testing